symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 The [website for the United States Census Bureau](https://www.census.gov/topics/population/race/about/faq.html) says: “The racial categories included in the census questionnaire generally reflect a social definition of race recognized in this country and not an attempt to define race biologically, anthropologically, or genetically.”

 The [YWCA guide](https://www.ywboston.org/wp-content/uploads/2016/02/MISS_VIT_BLD-SUPP-FOR-MISS_TRN-AND-DEVEL_SJ-GLOSSARY_MARCH_2016.pdf) explains one historical use of the word race: “[a] theoretical invention of a European scientist used to separate and rank human beings into three distinct biological categories: Caucasoid (European), Negroid (African) and Mongoloid (Asian).”
-The European scientist was interested in asserting the Caucasoid race, to which he considered himself to belong, to be superior. (see **racism**)
+The European scientist was interested in asserting the Caucasoid race, to which he considered himself to belong, to be superior. (see: [**racism**](https://symmetry-mag.github.io/style-guide/writing-about-culture-ethnicity-and-race/#racism))

 YWCA describes *race* as “[a] social rather than biological construction.”